FEWS-NET/data-notebook-hub/README.md

 2. Create a virtual environment and Install the necessary dependencies listed in the requirements.txt file.
 (Each notebook has a requirements.txt file that lists the libraries used).
+3. Open the directory on Jupyter/Jupyterlab
-3. Explore the notebooks directory to find examples relevant to your needs and Follow the instructions within each notebook to run the code cells.
+4. Explore the notebooks directory to find examples relevant to your needs and Follow the instructions within each notebook to run the code cells.

 ## Set-up guide